FAQ’s | About FHA Condo Approval 2016

 FHA Certification benefits the entire community, even if there is only one unit up for sale.
 Since the buying pool is severely limited, chances are your Resident will need to lower their purchase price to attract buyers.
 The lower overall purchase price will affect the value of all units in your community.

-Is there a difference in price between a new FHA certification vs. a re-certification?
+Is there a price difference for a new FHA certification vs. a re-certification?

 No. The process is exactly the same.
-There is hardly any difference in the paperwork that we submit, so there is no reason for the price to change.
+There is hardly any difference in the paperwork that we submit, so we do not change the price.
+The FHA keeps nothing on file.
+We do offer a “returning customer” discount for communities who continue to use our service to renew their certification every 2 years.

-What required documents are needed for FHA Condo Approval?
+What documents are required for FHA Condo Approval?

 for FHA Condo Approval, you will need to provide us with many documents.
 Click here to see the full list.